-TapResearch conducted this survey across their network of random mobile devices.
-The poll was conducted on August 5, 2020 with 1,201 respondents.
-Each respondent was a verified mobile user.
+TapResearch conducted this survey across the Audience Network of random mobile devices.
+The survey was conducted on October 13, 2020 to 1,000 residents in California.

 Respondents were primed with a simple explanation of California’s Proposition 22 before entering the survey.
 Thanks to the folks at Ballotpedia.